Due to current social distancing guidelines related to COVID-19, scheduled hikes are postponed through July.

 A walk around Bluff Mountain offers scenic beauty, unusual landforms, and extraordinary botanical variety.
 Although relatively small in size, Bluff is one of the most ecologically significant natural areas in the Southeast.

-While hiking on Bluff, in just a few dozen steps, you can walkfrom a Carolina hemlock forest to a dwarf red oak-white oak forest to a rare flat-rock plant community.
-A broad, high plateau containing an unusual wetland, a southern Appalachian fen, adds to Bluff's uniqe character.
+While hiking on Bluff, in just a few dozen steps, you can walk from a Carolina hemlock forest to a dwarf red-oak-white-oak forest to a rare flat-rock plant community.
+Additionally, a broad, high plateau containing an unusual wetland, a southern Appalachian fen, adds to Bluff’s unique character.

 Bluff Mountain is part of a local mountain chain characterized by a substrate of mineral-rich rock called hornblende gneiss.
 The gneiss is unusually rich in minerals like calcium and potassium that provide important nutrients for plants.

-Bluff is a fertile home for over 400 species of plants, including Indian paintbrush, Gray's lily, fringed gentian, spreading avens, and the world's only known population of Bluff Mountain reindeer lichen.
+Bluff is a fertile home for over 400 species of plants, including Indian paintbrush, Gray’s lily, fringed gentian, spreading avens, and the world’s only known population of Bluff Mountain reindeer lichen.
 It boasts 25 endangered, rare, or threatened flowering plant species.
-The high-eleveation hardwood forests of Bluff provide ideal nesting habitat for many neotropical migratory bird species such as black-thraoted green warbler, veery, rose-breasted grosbeak, scarlet tanager, and blue-headed vireo.
-During field trips in the spring, you many hear the distinctive drumming of ruffed grouse.
-Elusizve bobcats den in the shelter of rocky outcrops while ravens are often seen soaring over the cliffs.
+The high-elevation hardwood forests of Bluff also provide ideal nesting habitat for many neotropical migratory bird species such as Black-throated Green Warbler, Veery, Rose-breasted Grosbeak, Scarlet Tanager, and Blue-headed Vireo.
+During field trips in the spring, you may hear the distinctive drumming of Ruffed Grouse.
+Elusive bobcats den in the shelter of rocky outcrops while ravens are often seen soaring over the cliffs.

 History of the Preserve